ledif/bootc-hopper/docs/design.md

 ### Land Implementation

 The `land` command will do the following:
-- If the new image is bootc-hopper aware, scripts in `/usr/lib/bootc-hopper/land.d/` will be executed
+- Parse the configuration files in `/usr/lib/bootc-hopper/land.conf` and `/usr/lib/bootc-hopper/land.conf.d/` if they exist
+- Execute built-in functions based on combination of hop configuration (saved in `hop-state.toml`) and land configuration
-- If not, a new user will be created with the same passwd as the user that started the hop
+   - `HomeStrategy=NewUser`: a new user will be created with the same passwd as the user that started the hop
+   - `HomeStrategy=BestEffort`: based on the desktop environment, try to remove all known configuration files in the directory of the user that started the hop
+- Execute scripts in `/usr/lib/bootc-hopper/land.d/` if they exist
-- The `/var/lib/bootc-hopper/hop-state.yml` file will be removed
+- The `/var/lib/bootc-hopper/hop-state.toml` file will be removed
 - The systemd service will be disabled
 - The database at `/var/lib/bootc-hopper/history.sqlite` will be updated with information about the hop